 Understand the Salesforce Interface & Train Your Employees

 Once you are certain that your implementation works as expected, you can now begin the process of preparing your staff for the change.
-Your implementation partner may provide initial training and long term support.
-You can also take advantage of Trailhead, Salesforce’s comprehensive set of training tools.
+Your implementation partner may provide initial training and long-term support.

 Collect Feedback From End Users & Make Necessary Changes

-The initial stages of your new CRM program can be used to collect feedback and adjust the new platform to ensure it is working seamlessly and your staff are comfortable with it.
+The initial stages of your new CRM program can be used to collect feedback and adjust the new platform to ensure it is working seamlessly and your staff is comfortable with it, leveraging user forums and regular check-ins.
 Make a deliberate effort to collect as much information as possible, and educate your staff on best practices for the platform’s optimal use.

 Encourage End User Adoption & Get Post-launch Support